Tom Hurt

 Grant Sanderson

 Makes mathematics feel like something you experience rather than follow.
+The series on neural networks is worth starting with.

 mathematics